wp-plugins/fv-wordpress-flowplayer/readme.txt

 3. Configuration menu for administrators.

 == Changelog ==

+= 0.9.15 =
+* support for widget use and template use

 = 0.9.14 =
 * Added a possibility to forbid the popup boxes.